ciaocloud/minipy-pubsub/README.md

            Messages flow through Topics
 ```

 - **Producer**: Sends messages to a specific topic on the Broker.
+Messages are assigned to partitions based on a key or round-robin.
-- **Broker**: Receives messages from Producers, stores them in segmented logs, and delivers them to subscribed Consumers.
+- **Broker**: Receives messages from Producers, stores them in partitioned segmented logs, and delivers them to subscribed Consumers within consumer groups.
-- **Consumer**: Subscribes to a topic on the Broker and receives messages.
+- **Consumer**: Subscribes to a topic as part of a consumer group and receives messages from assigned partitions.

 ## 2. The Design Process

-We designed Mini Pulsar iteratively, starting with a simple implementation and gradually adding more sophisticated features.
+We designed Mini Kafka iteratively, starting with a simple implementation and gradually adding more sophisticated features.

 ### Step 1: The Basic Idea